 - Coniston, 5.25 miles, 58+ Years:

 - Bryan's proudest and most long-held Breaststroke record is for Lake Coniston.

-water-temperature and wind conditions, he improved the time to 2:31:34 - a time that still stood at the end of the 2012 season - holding the Breast record for over 52 years!
+water-temperature and wind conditions, he improved the time to 2:31:34 - a time that still stood at the end of the 2018 season - holding the Breast record for over 58 years!
+Interestingly, solo swims

 - So, was Bryan's 1963 swim (at age 20) really faster than his credited record in 1988 at age 45?